Let's face it.

-I set the ISO to 160 and the shutter speed to 1/30s so the photo is well exposed.
+I set the ISO to 160 and the shutter speed to 1/30s so the photo has a pleasing lightness.
 I check this by making sure the light meter is centered at zero.

 I don't quite like the resulting photo, so I decide to open the diaphragm 4 stops to f/1.4 to reduce the depth of field.
 So, keeping the ISO at 160, the reciprocity law tells me that I should use a shutter speed of 1/500s.
 That is, reduce the light by 4 stops.

 As you see in the final result (the photo above), the rocks behind Aina come out very blurred thanks to a shallow depth of field.
-At the same time, the exposure is correct because it’s neither too dark (underexposed) nor too bright (overexposed).
+At the same time, the exposure is correct because it's neither too dark nor too bright.

 Long exposure photography with filters